top of page

 For those fans using public transportation, RIPTA’s number 55 bus has a stop directly next to Schneider Arena, which stops hourly at the facility.
 Check the RIPTA website for schedules and maps.

 Recent renovations to Schneider Arena completely reconfigured the facility.
-Fans will enter a modern, if smallish lobby, which contains concession stands, restrooms, a souvenir stand, and displays honoring Providence College’s long hockey history, including the championship trophy won by the Friars in 2015.
+Fans will enter a bright, attractive lobby, which contains the concession stands, rest rooms, a souvenir stand and displays honoring Providence College’s long hockey history, including the championship trophy won by the Friars in 2015.

-Getting around Schneider Arena is easy, with enough room to navigate your way around the facility.
-Lines do form at concession stands and restrooms during intermission, but they move quickly.
+Schneider Arena is a small barn, but it’s easy to get around here.
+Lines do form at concession stands and rest rooms during intermission, but they move quickly.

 Return on Investment 3